campoy/go-tooling-workshop/congratulations.md

 I hope you enjoyed it as much as I did writing it, and I hope you learned a ton.

 ![fancy gopher](fancygopher.jpg)
+The Go gopher is a creation by Renee French.